rlpmeredith/academic-kickstart/content/author/admin/_index.md

 +++

-Robert Meredith is a student at the University of Dundee currently studying a Masters in Data Science.
+Robert M is a student at the University of Dundee currently studying a Masters in Data Science.
 He had 13 years of working in the tech industry as a Unix and IT Security Engineer before studying for professional Tax exams and founding a tax business in 2007.
 He is now keen to pursue new challenges in the field of Data Science.